 Miles Harrison, Department of Design and Merchandising

 Miles Harrison is a first-generation sophomore from Denver, Colorado, majoring in apparel and merchandising with a concentration in apparel design and production.
 Harrison is the recipient of the Terry Enright Memorial Scholarship.
 Harrison has been creating art his whole life and uses art to express himself.
 He discovered sustainable fashion design during his junior year of high school and has developed a passion to create a fashion brand to change the world.
-Harrison wants to provide affordable, sustainable, and ethically made clothing and chance the negative environmental impacts of the fashion industry.
+Harrison wants to provide affordable, sustainable, and ethically made clothing and change the negative environmental impacts of the fashion industry.

 “College always seemed like an unachievable dream that everyone like me talked about,” said Harrison.
 “My biggest push though was receiving scholarships.
 The gifts from donors helps me get through college and that is the biggest blessing that I have in my life.
 The fact that people believe in me from hearing my story pushes me to achieve all my goals.
 These scholarships are the only reason I am going to college.
 I am forever grateful for the people who give me this opportunity.
 The support from donors will allow me to change the world.”